Erithano/Timon-Your-FAQ-bot-for-Microsoft-Teams/extra/README.md

 # Extract text and triggers from a PVA zip file

-Super quick and dirty python code to see text content in the a PVA bot zip file.
+Super quick and dirty python code to see text content in a PVA bot zip file.
 Uses some simple regex queries to find content.

 - **getcontent.py** - get topic name and topic content